Greg-Boggs/gregboggs.com/content/blog/drupal-development-best-practices.md

 categories:
   - Blog
 ---
-These core concepts apply to Drupal site builds, and often apply to the other major web framework from WordPress to Node projects.
+These core concepts apply to Drupal 8 site builds.
+However, many often apply to the other major web framework from WordPress to Node projects.
 Many of these ideas are [documented on Drupal.org](https://www.drupal.org/best-practices) as well.
 I'm rewriting them here because I disagree with the documentation in several key areas.

 # Use The Same Development Environment
 Everyone on your team should have exactly [the same development environment](http://www.drupalvm.com/).
 Using the same development environment ensures that the project runs exactly the same for each team member working on a project.
 You can do this with Vagrant, Ansible, or a Brew script.